Kapsin Coup: Events of the coup

 After the coup, the Enlightenment Party members formed a new government and devised a program of reform.
 The radical 14-point reform proposal stated that the following conditions be met: an end to Korea's tributary relationship with China; the abolition of ruling-class privilege and the establishment of equal rights for all; the reorganization of the government as virtually a constitutional monarchy; the revision of land tax laws; cancellation of the grain loan system; the unification of all internal fiscal administrations under the jurisdiction of the Ho-jo; the suppression of privileged merchants and the development of free commerce and trade, the creation of a modern police system including police patrols and royal guards; and severe punishment of corrupt officials.

 However the new government failed, lasting no longer than a few days, especially as the members of Gaehwapa were supported by no more than 140 Japanese troops facing at least 1,500 Chinese garrisoned in Seoul under the command of General Yuan Shikai.
 Facing this threat to her power, Queen Min secretly requested military intervention from the Chinese.
 Consequently, even before the reform measures were made public, within three days the coup was suppressed by the Chinese troops who attacked and defeated the Japanese forces and restored power to the pro-Chinese Sadaedang faction.
 During the ensuing melee Hong Yeong-sik was killed, the Japanese legation building was burned down and forty Japanese soldiers were killed.
 The surviving Korean coup leaders, including Kim Okkyun, Pak Yŏnghyo, Seo Gwang-beom, and Philip Jaisohn, escaped to the port of Chemulpo under escort of the Japanese minister Takezoe.
 From there they boarded a Japanese ship for exile in Japan.
-On 23 October, 9 participants including Kim Okkyun, Philip Jaisohn, Ryu Hyeok-ro, Byeon Su, Lee Kyu-wan, Jeong Nan-gyou, Shin Ung-hui successfully exiled to Japan.
+On 23 October, 9 participants including Kim Okkyun, Philip Jaisohn, Ryu Hyeok-ro, Byeon Su, Lee Kyu-wan, Jeong Nan-gyou, Shin Ung-hui succeeded in fleeing to Japan.